Quantum mechanics ( Free PDF )

 Preface

-It is known that Albert Einstein, in many respects the father of quantum mechanics, had a love-hate relationship with the subject.
+Albert Einstein, widely regarded as the father of quantum mechanics, harbored a complex relationship with the subject.
 His conversations with Niels Bohr (Bohr’s acceptance of quantum mechanics and Einstein’s deep skepticism) are famous in the history of science.
-It is generally accepted by most physicists that Bohr won and Einstein lost.
-My own feeling, which I believe is shared by more and more physicists, is that this attitude does not do justice to Einstein’s ideas.
+Most physicists generally accept that Bohr prevailed and Einstein lost.
+I, along with an increasing number of physicists, believe that this attitude fails to adequately honor Einstein’s ideas.

 Both Bohr and Einstein were modest men.
-Einstein went to great lengths to prove that quantum mechanics was inconsistent; But Bohr always managed to refute the claims.
-But in his final attack, Einstein uncovered something so profound, so controversial, so disturbing and yet so predictable that the topic has renewed the attention of physicists at the beginning of the twenty-first century.
+Einstein went to great lengths to prove that quantum mechanics was inconsistent, but Bohr always managed to refute the claims.
+But in his final attack, Einstein discovered something so profound, so controversial, so disturbing, and yet so predictable, that the topic has rekindled physicists’ interest at the start of the twenty-first century.
 Bohr’s only response to Einstein’s final discovery (the discovery of decay) was to ignore it.

 The phenomenon of entanglement is an important aspect of quantum mechanics because it makes it indistinguishable from classical physics.
 It makes us wonder what we don’t understand about the reality of the world.
-The general opinion about physical systems is that if we know everything about the system, that is, everything that can be known, then we know everything about its parts.
-If we have full knowledge of the car’s features, we know everything about that the highest level, from the wheels to the engine, from the transmission to the handling.
+The general opinion about physical systems is that if we know everything about the system—that is, everything that can be known—then we know everything about its parts.
+If we have full knowledge of the car’s features, we know everything about that at the highest level, from the wheels to the engine, from the transmission to the handling.
 It’s pointless for a mechanic to say, “I know everything about your car, but unfortunately, I can’t tell you anything about its parts.

-“But this is exactly what Einstein explained to Bohr – in quantum mechanics you can know everything about a system, nothing about its parts – but Bohr failed to realize this fact.
-I should add that generation booksellers ignore this.
+“But this is exactly what Einstein explained to Bohr—in quantum mechanics, you can know everything about a system but nothing about its parts—but Bohr failed to realize this fact.”
+I should add that booksellers of this generation tend to overlook this fact.

-Everyone knows that quantum mechanics is weird, but I think few people can tell you exactly how it is.
+Everyone is aware of the peculiarities of quantum mechanics, yet I believe that only a handful of individuals can accurately explain its workings.
 This book is a technical course on quantum mechanics, but it is less formal than most lectures or books.
 The focus is on sound principles, and the goal is not to hide quantum anomalies but to bring them to light.

-I would like to remind you that this book is one of many sequels to my online course Theoretical Minimum.
+I would like to remind you that this book is one of many sequels to my online course, Theoretical Minimum.
 My editor, Art Friedman, was in this class.
 The book benefits from being the subject of The Art of Learning and therefore pays close attention to topics that may confuse beginners.
-We were very happy while writing this and tried to share some of them with you.
+We thoroughly enjoyed the process of writing this and have endeavored to share some of these insights with you.

 Download For Free in PDF Format